bondj89/quiz-pop/docs/user-stories.md

 ### User

-As a user, I want to show my high score by sharing a link, so that my friends can see my score.
+As a user, I want to show my high score by sharing a link, so that my friends can see.

-As a user, I want
+As a trivia fanatic, I want to choose a topic, so that I can test my knowledge.